DreymaR/BigBagKbdTrixPKL/Source/README.md

 	- NOTE: Mapping LCtrl or RAlt as a Modifier causes trouble w/ AltGr.
 So they shouldn't be used as sticky mods or w/ Extend if using AltGr.
 	- Powerstrings can have prefix-entry syntax too now.
 Lets you, e.g., have long AHK command strings referenced by name tags in layouts.

-**DETAILED EPKL VERSION INFO**
+**EPKL VERSION HISTORY:**
-* EPKL v1.0.0: Name change to EPiKaL PKL. ./PKL_eD -> ./Files folder.
+* EPKL v1.0.0: Name change to EPiKaL PKL.
+	- Moved ./PKL_eD -> ./Files folder.
 Languages are now under Files.
 	- Bugfix: A '--' entry in layout.ini didn't overwrite the corresponding BaseLayout.ini entry.
 * EPKL v1.1.0: Some layout format changes.
 Minor fixes/additions.
 And kaomoji!  d( ^◇^)b
 	- Fixed: DK images were gone due to an error in the EPKL_Settings .ini.
 DK images also didn't work for some layouts.
 	- Fixed: Sticky/One-Shot mods stayed active when selecting Extend, affecting strings if sent within the OSM timer even when sent with %.
-	- New: A set of Kaomoji text faces in the Strings Extend layer.
+	- New: A set of 30+ Kaomoji text faces in the Strings Extend3 layer.
 Help images included.  ♪～└[∵┌]└[･▥･]┘[┐∵]┘～♪
 	- New: Hungarian Cmk[eD] locale variant.
 	- New: Zoom and Move hotkeys for the help image, cycling between image sizes and positions.
 Set e.g., imgZoom = 60,100,150 (%) in EPKL_Settings.
 	- Tutorial on making a layout variant in README.
 How to make and activate a layout, changing locale, remaps and a keys mappings.
-	- Moved the BaseLayout files up one tree level.
-In layout.ini, use its file path from Layouts w/o extension, e.g., Colemak\BaseLayout_Cmk-VK-ISO
 	- 'Spc' and 'Tab' layout mappings, sending {Blind}{Key}.
 Makes for compact layout entries for the delimiting whitespace characters.
-	- Direct Extend key mapping, e.g., for CapsLock use 'SC03A = Extend Modifier' rather than the extend_key setting with a mapped key as before.
+	- Direct Extend key mapping, e.g., for CapsLock use 'SC03A = Extend Modifier' instead of the old extend_key setting.
 	- Extend layers can be set as hard/soft in the _Extend file.
 Soft layers follow mnemonic letter mappings, hard ones are positional (like my Ext1/2).
 		- The Curl(DH) Ext+V may still be mnemonic/soft instead of positional/hard (^V on Ext+D). [v1.1.3: Use `mapSC_extend = V-B,` before AWide/Angle mods.]
+	- BaseLayout files are now at the same tree level as layout folders instead of inside one of them.
 * EPKL v1.1.1: Some format changes.
 Minor fixes/additions.
 Tap-or-Mod keys (WIP).
-	- Fixed: HIG made a state8 image of semicolons.
-This was due to the SGCaps states (8:9) being added unnecessarily.  (つ_〃*)
-		- Also fixed some minor HIG bugs related to hex dead key values etc.
 	- New: Tap-or-Modifier a.k.a.
 Dual-Role Modifier keys.
 Work-in-progress, not working well for rapidly typed keys yet.
 		- To make a ToM key, specify its VK layout entry as VK/Mod, where 'Mod' is a modifier name.
 The rest of the line can be any valid entry.
 		- The Help Image Generator can mark ToM keys (state 0 and 1) with a background symbol.